Healing and Revival

 Now Blumhardt understood that this was a battle that had to be won.
 Gottliebin improved for only a short time, but then went back into convulsions.
 Over the next year there were a series of prayer meetings, where there seemed some improvement, and then a return to torment for the young girl.
 Finally, one night the battle came to a fever pitch and she and her family were delivered.
 She improved from that time on and "attained complete health.
 All her former ailments, well known to her physicians, completely disappeared - the high shoulder, the short leg, stomach troubles, and others."

 One of the important lessons that Blumhardt learned, was that when people confessed their sins, it was important for him to speak out forgiveness to them.
 He would see a weight lift off of them as he laid hands on them, and spoke forgiveness.
 He saw how sin would grip people when it operated in secrecy, but vanished when exposed to the light.
-Salvation was not something we should walk in alone, it was important that we walked in openness with others.
+Blumhardt believed salvation was not something that should be walked in alone.
+Rather he believed it was important that it be walked in openness with others.
 Many times people would be healed in his meetings when they confessed and were forgiven.
 Everywhere people were under conviction.
 Disagreements were settled, stolen goods returned, alcoholics released, and even the smallest shortages made up.

 Miracles and healings began to occur.
 One day a mother came running to Blumhardt because she had spilled a pot of boiling oatmeal on her three year old child.
 They ran to the house, where many were gathered.
 The child was screaming in pain, and covered with burns.
 Blumhardt picked up the child and prayed.
 All pain immediately ceased and the burns were gone within days.
 Parents from another village came to Blumhardt because there son had an eye disease, and a doctor said his only hope was an operation.
 Blumhardt prayed and his sight was fully restored within three days.
 People began flowing in from all over to receive prayer for their sicknesses.
 "Infirmities of all kinds vanished: eye problems, tuberculosis, eczema, arthritis, and more."
 A person who was there at the time later said, "There were so many miracles that I can no longer recall the details.
 We felt the Lord's nearness so tangibly that they seemed natural, and no one made a great deal of it."